Once upon a time, Weer was a centre for gold panning - today, however, the Saint Gall Rococo Church is particularly worth a visit

-Altitude: 558 m asl
+Altitude: 558 m a.s.l.

-The village of Weer extends on a detritic cone of the Weerbach river, a side river of the Inn river.
-Already the Illyrians settled this area, later on the Romans, which is testified by many old field names, followed by the Baiovarii.
-Like the villages in the surroundings, also Weer flourished in the 16th century, when mining was at its climax.
-Having been a farmers’ village up to WWII, in the course of time Weer was rediscovered as pleasant holiday resort.
+Weer extends on a detritic cone of the Weerbach river, below the village of Weerberg.
+The Illyrians and afterwards the Romans settled this area, which is testified by many old field names, followed by the Baiovarii.
+Like its surroundings, also Weer flourished in the 16th century, when mining in Schwaz was at its climax.
+Furthermore, out of the sand of the Weerbach river gold was panned.